Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Sometimes it’s just a small grammatical error that catches your eye, but other times you literally stop and think “wait, did I hear that right?“.

-A couple examples of unnatural sentences or incorrect translations I saw with Duolingo were “I am making dinner out of you” and “the bed is food.”
+A couple examples of unnatural sentences or incorrect translations I saw with Duolingo were, “I am making dinner out of you,” and, “The bed is food.”

 So overall, the key takeaway here is the Babbel seems to be more consistent and accurate when it comes to using natural sentences and correct translations within its lessons.

-Speaking Exercises
+Speaking and Listening Exercises

 With Duolingo, you’re essentially just asked to repeat words and phrases in a vacuum.
 There’s no real context.